grails-plugins/grails-freemarker/README.md

 or
 ```[@g.renderErrors bean=myUserInstance _as="list" /]```

+## Known issues

+For Grails 3 has issues with parsing of some grails taglibs, for example `g:form`

 # History
+*3.0.0
+	* updated for work with grails 3
 * 2.0.1
 	* major refactoring to work with 2.5
 	* prepping for grails 3 compatability